 where $B(a, b)$ is the beta function.
-It is easy to see that such an $f_{\tau^2}(\tau^2)$ behaves as a polynomial both at infinity and at zero, i.e.
+The beta prime family is well-known in the shrinkage literature \citep{Carvalho2010,Armagan2011,Polson2012}.
+It is easy to see that its density behaves as a polynomial both at infinity and at zero, i.e.,

-In particular, the power-law tails \eqref{eq:betaprime_poly_infty} of the beta prime density $f_{\tau^2}(\tau^2)$ guarantee the robustness of the resulting FAB confidence region through \cref{prop:gcm_power_law}.
-On the other hand, the polynomial behavior at zero \eqref{eq:betaprime_poly_zero}, controlled by the parameter $b$, relates to the amount of shrinkage towards zero induced by the prior $\pi(\theta)$.
-Contrary to common choices of $f_{\tau^2}(\tau^2)$ with power-law tails, the beta prime density \eqref{eq:beta_prime_density} induces a marginal likelihood $f(y)$ that is available in closed form.
-In turn, this allows to derive an analytic expression for the focal point $\widehat{\theta}^\text{FAB}(y)$ of the FAB-CR \eqref{eq:posteriormean}.
-We summarise these results in the following proposition, proved in \cref{app:proofbetaprimemarginal}. \begin{proposition} Let $\pi(\theta)$ be a scale mixture of normals \eqref{eq:gaussian_scale_mixture} with a beta prime mixing density $f_{\tau^2}(\tau^2)$ with parameters $a, b > 0$ \eqref{eq:beta_prime_density}.
+The power-law tails \eqref{eq:betaprime_poly_infty} guarantee the robustness of the resulting FAB-CR through \cref{prop:gcm_power_law}, while the polynomial behavior at zero \eqref{eq:betaprime_poly_zero}, controlled by parameter $b$, relates to the strength of shrinkage toward zero.
+Contrary to common choices of $f_{\tau^2}(\tau^2)$ with power-law tails, the beta prime density \eqref{eq:beta_prime_density} induces closed-form expressions for the marginal likelihood $f(y)$ and, in turn, for the FAB focal point $\widehat{\theta}^\text{FAB}(y)$ in \cref{eq:posteriormean}. \begin{proposition} Let $\pi(\theta)$ be a scale mixture of normals \eqref{eq:gaussian_scale_mixture} with beta prime mixing density \eqref{eq:beta_prime_density}, for $a, b > 0$.
 Then, the marginal likelihood $f(y)$ is given by

-where $_{1}F_{1}(\alpha, \beta, z)$ is Kummer's confluent hypergeometric function of the first kind.
+where $\OneFOne(\alpha, \beta, z)$ is Kummer's confluent hypergeometric function of the first kind.
 Furthermore, the associated focal point $\widehat{\theta}^\text{FAB}(y) = \mathbb{E}[\theta | y]$ is given by

 \end{proposition}